HURT YOU? BITE YOU?

 IN relationship with a P-A

-Character disordered people doesn’t change as long no one calls them on their behavior.
+Character disordered people don’t consider changing – if at all – as long no one calls them on their behavior.
 But for that to happen everyone they deal with would have to recognize them for what they are, & react appropriately in the moment.
 Otherwise, they just continue to get away with assuming they’re always right.

 EXP: Many women, in divorce court, have been humiliated & financially victimized by judges favoring clever & rich pathological spouses!

-In the mean time, until pigs fly, anyone dealing with P-As (& other personality disorders) on a regular basis must verbalize reasonable expectations & stand firm on necessary limits.
+In the mean time, until pigs fly, anyone dealing with P-As (& other personality disorders) on a regular basis must firmly state reasonable expectations & stand firm on necessary limits.
 The ball always has to be tossed back into their court.
-It’s their responsibility to own up to and work on their issues, so the best you can do is make them accountable.
+It’s their responsibility to own up to & work on their issues, so the best you can do is make them accountable.

 To start with, it’s important to recognize what’s going on so you don’t think you’re crazy.
 You may already think you are if you grew up with at least one P-A parent, or everyone in the family – denying how hurt & angry they were, but never acknowledging, much less having dealt with it.
 But it’s not you!